WebDevStudios/wp-search-with-algolia/README.txt

 = 1.5.0 =
 * Fix an issue where Pinterest follows a link to the Algolia domain to source text and/or images
 * Move Algolia scripts to footer by default
 * Changes algolia_load_scripts_in_footer filter default argument to "true"
 * Move autocomplete.php template output to footer by default

-= 1.4.0 =
-* Update Algolia PHP Search Client version 2.7.0.
-* Update Algolia JS libraries to most recent compatible (non-breaking) versions
- * Updates autocomplete.js to 0.37.1 (current release as of 2020-01-27)
- * Updates algoliasearch to 3.35.1 (last of the 3.x series)
- * Updates instantsearch.js to 1.12.1 (last of the 1.x series)

-= 1.3.0 =
-* Fix an issue where, under some circumstances, when a post with a featured image was deleted, the post might be accidentally re-indexed
-* Fix bug that prevented reindex display notices
-* Add algolia_load_scripts_in_footer filter to allow enqueueing the scripts in the footer instead of in the head
-* Add new filters for multisite developers

-= 1.2.0 =
-* Use filtered value of 'hitsPerPage' as 'posts_per_page' query param
-* Fix broken SVG
-* Add highlighting to backend search results - props @philipnewcomer

-= 1.1.0 =
-* Minimum PHP version requirement is now PHP 7.2
-* Minimum WordPress version requirement is now WP 5.0
-* Internationalization/localization improvements, textdomain matches plugin slug
-* Addressed a potential WSOD if minimum PHP and WP version requirements were not met
-* Tested on WP 5.3

-= 1.0.0 =
-* Initial release.